Mangrove-Web-Development/inspiration/collections/_posts/2023-05-19-leasewire-fleet-electrification-is-accelerating-what-lessors-need-to-know.md

 The takeaway?
 Now is the time for lessors to start helping their fleet lessees plan for their electrification journey.
 Forward-thinking lessors and fleets will be rewarded by the enhanced financial profile of EVs (i.e. - lower fuel, maintenance, and lifecycle costs), take early advantage of grant programs, and secure supply of their desired vehicles.

 *Inspiration Mobility is the first EV only lessor, investing, developing, and managing the real assets enabling the electrification of transportation.
-NVLA member and past president Ed Kaye, Inspiration’s SVP of Sales and Business Development, can be reached [here](mailto:ekaye@inspirationmobility.com){: target="_blank" rel="noopener noreferrer"}.*
+NVLA member and past president Ed Kaye, Inspiration’s SVP of Sales and Business Development, can be reached [here](mailto:ekaye@inspirationmobility.com){: target="_blank"}.*

+Full story at [NVLA](https://www.nvla.org/news/640981/Fleet-Electrification-is-Accelerating-What-Lessors-Need-to-Know.htm){: target="_blank" rel="noopener"}.